 5. plgg (漂亮哥哥), pljj (漂亮姐姐)

 漂亮哥哥 (piàoliang gēgē; plgg; used for men) and 漂亮姐姐 (piàoliang jiějiě; pljj; used for women) can be translated as “pretty brother” and “pretty sister,” respectively.
 Chinese netizens generally use these phrases to compliment someone’s good looks.
 Keep in mind, however, that “plgg” is typically used to describe stereotypically feminine men.
-For example:

 - 哇！这真是个 plgg / pljj 。

 These terms can also be used as a polite form of address for someone the speaker doesn’t know well.
 For example:

 - Plgg / pljj，请问这个是什么？

 - Plgg / pljj, qǐngwèn, zhège shì shénme?

 - Plgg / pljj, may I ask what this is?

 不懂就问 (bù dǒng jiù wèn, bdjw) is a helpful transition phrase used to introduce a question.
 It is similar to “just wondering” or “let me ask” in English.